sebastopol06/CarND-Path-Planning-Project/README.md

 ### Trajectories cost ranking

-cf cost.cp
+cf cost.cpp

 Trajectories are ranked against a cost function.
 The cost function is decomposed into several sub-cost functions.
 By decreasing order of importance, corresponding to decreasing cost weights, we can list:
 * feasibility cost: with respect to collision avoidance and vehicule capabilities ...
-* safety cost: perfering to keep some buffer distance, good visibility ...
+* safety cost: preffering to keep some buffer distance, good visibility ...
 * legality cost: complying to speed limits ...
 * comfort cost: minimizing jerk ...
 * efficiency cost: with respect to speed and time to goal ...